carlesfernandez/oe-gnss-sdr-manifest/README.md

         $ make
         $ sudo make install DESTDIR=/usr/local/oecore-x86_64/sysroots/armv7ahf-neon-oe-linux-gnueabi/

-Building a root filesystem with GNSS-SDR already installed
+Build a root filesystem with GNSS-SDR already installed
 ---------------

-In order to obtain a development filesystem with GNSS-SDR already installed and ready to be copied to your SD card, you can bitbake the following image:
+In order to obtain a filesystem with GNSS-SDR already installed and ready to be copied to your SD card, you can bit bake the following image:

         $ bitbake gnss-sdr-demo-image
         $ bitbake -c populate_sdk gnss-sdr-demo-image